The decision is in.

 C13 Rate (Ongoing Employment)

 From 1 July 2026, the minimum rate for any employee in an ongoing role across all modern awards is $1,004.90/week or $26.44/hr.
-If you have employees sitting at or near the old C13 rate, they need to move to this new floor, not just receive the flat 4.75%.
+If you have employees sitting at or near the old C13 rate, they need to be moved to this new model, not just receive the flat 4.75%.

 C14 Rate (Entry-Level, Max 6 Months)